Demographic history of Hawaii: Whaling industry

 Between 1820 and 1845 American commercial involvement in Hawaii surged and so did the whaling industry.
-Between the first few ships in 1819 by the 1840s there some 400-500 ships which made semi-annual visits to the islands on their way back to New England Ports for provisions, recreation and labor.
+Between the first few ships in 1819 by the 1840s there were some 400-500 ships which made semi-annual visits to the islands on their way back to New England Ports for provisions, recreation and labor.
 For instance a census of 1840 in Nantucket, Massachusetts, which was a center of whaling ships, indicates 793 Native Hawaiians had emigrated there alone.

 Colonial-era immigration

-With fewer natives to work on the sugar plantations and the rapid depopulation from emigration on ships and whalers, recruiters started to fan out across Asia and Europe for more male labor.
+With fewer natives to work on the sugar plantations and the rapid depopulation from emigration on whaler ships, recruiters started to fan out across Asia and Europe for more male labor.
 As a result, between 1850 and 1900 some 200,000 laborers from China, Japan, Korea, Philippines, Portugal, Germany, Norway and elsewhere came to Hawaii under contracts.
 This greatly diversified the islands.
-While most left the sugar plantations on schedule, Hawaii was viewed by migrants as a place to earn money rather than settle and raise families (there was only one Chinese woman per seventeen Chinese men).
+Most left the sugar plantations on schedule, because Hawaii was viewed by migrants as a place to earn money rather than settle and raise families (there was only one Chinese woman per seventeen Chinese men).

 In response to the rising immigration, King Kamehameha V established the Board of Immigration to control the importation of foreign labor.
-Although critical that Chinese male laborers were treated like slaves and whipped, the Hawaiian government asserted that the primary purpose was population reinforcement of the labor force to combat high mortality and depopulation off the islands.
+Although critical of the fact that Chinese male laborers were treated like slaves and whipped, the Hawaiian government asserted that the primary purpose was population reinforcement of the labor force to combat high mortality and depopulation of the islands.
 By 1881, however, they were prohibiting immigration of Chinese men altogether for a period because of mistreatment and exploitation.

+Japanese migrants to the United States mainly came to Hawaii.
+In 1893, there were 22,000 Japanese in Hawaii, compared to 4,500 in the continental United States.

 Despite the ban on immigration, there were still large numbers of Chinese and Japanese who stayed after their contracts ended, creating a small Chinatown in Honolulu.
 By 1893, Chinese and Japanese male workers represented 51.9% of the population.
 Once Hawaii was annexed in 1900, federal law applied and prohibited further Chinese immigration altogether.
 Koreans immigrated until 1905, and by 1908, a total of 180,000 Japanese workers had already arrived, though no more Japanese were allowed in after that.
 Ultimately, 50,000 Japanese workers remained permanently.
 Records from 1852 to 1875 indicate that in total, 56,720 Chinese arrived during that time period, however there were thousands of duplicates in the number of arrival records because of re-entry of those who had left the islands and returned.
 The first US census in 1900 put the population of Chinese at 22,296 men and 3,471 women.